-Université de Montréal: Spacial Reconfiguration - Roger-Gaudry West Pavilion
+Université de Montréal: Spatial Reconfiguration - Roger-Gaudry West Pavilion

-In joint venture with NFOE, EVOQ was mandated for the space reallocation project of the freed spaces in the Pavillon Roger-Gaudry Ouest, the University's emblematic flagship art deco-style building designed by architect Ernest Cormier.
+In consortium with NFOE, EVOQ was mandated to reallocate vacated spaces in the west sector of the Roger-Gaudry Pavilion, the iconic building designed by architect Ernest Cormier.

-This major project includes the complete renovation of premises intended to house the Université de Montréal's audiology and speech-language pathology departments.
-The intervention on multiple floors aims to improve the student experience through bright and functional spaces equipped with state-of-the-art equipment that integrate with the spirit of this important heritage building.
-The work also includes bringing the exit staircases up to code to ensure compliance with current safety and accessibility requirements.
+The project involves a complete renovation of the premises to accommodate the University of Montréal's audiology and speech-language pathology departments.
+The intervention focuses on bright, functional spaces equipped with state-of-the-art technology, while respecting the heritage character of the building.
+The work also includes upgrading the staircases to meet current safety and accessibility standards.

 7 800 m²